Infinite-Nomic/Infinite-Nomic/round6/rules.md

 Players shall keep their score at the end of their nickname in parenthesis (for example, Klink (15)).

-If a player gains points and fails to update their name within 48 hours, the gained points are forfeit.
+If a player gains points and fails to update their nickname within 48 hours, the gained points are forfeit.

-If a player loses points, and fails to update their name within 48 hours, a moderator may update their point total on their behalf within 96 hours of the points being lost.
+If a player loses points, and fails to update their nickname within 48 hours, a moderator may update their point total on their behalf within 96 hours of the points being lost.

 When a proposal passes, the proposal's creator may choose to gain 1 extra point for each consecutive passed proposal they created before it.

 # 5. Dad coin
 Dad Coin is the the currency of this round.
 A Dad Coin is earned by creating a proposal that is passed.

+Players shall keep the amount of Dad Coins they have at the end of their nickname in parenthesis, preceded by a currency symbol of their choosing (for example, Klink (¥3)).

+If a player gains Dad Coins and fails to update their nickname within 48 hours, the gained Dad Coins are forfeit.

+If a player loses Dad Coins, and fails to update their name within 48 hours, a moderator may update their Dad Coin total on their behalf within 96 hours of the Dad Coins being lost.

 # 6. Error Correction